 How long will I receive funding?

-- Scholars are guaranteed to receive their scholarship until they reach their scholarship review date (provided they continue to meet all other eligibility criteria).
+Scholars are guaranteed to receive their scholarship until they reach their “scholarship review date” (as long as they continue to meet all other eligibility criteria).
+You can find your scholarship review date in the Scholar Portal under the “scholarship information” section.

 Looking for community, campus or professional development resources?